Xceptance/xlt-documentation/content/en/load-testing/Manual/060-test-development.md

 ### The Environment: your Favorite IDE

 XLT test cases are usually developed in Java, as JUnit test cases.
 This means you can work locally, in your IDE of choice.
-You will probably start out with one of our [sample test suites](../../test-suites), which come as Maven projects ready to import to your IDE of choice, build and run, and adjust those test cases to your needs, probably also adding new test cases.
+You will probably start out with one of our [sample test suites](../../test-suites), which come pre-configured as Maven projects ready to imported, built and run in your IDE of choice.
+You'll then want to adjust some test cases to your needs, and probably also add new ones.
 If you need to do some functional testing, test data may be added.

 ### Developing a Test Case

-To develop a test case, you start by identifying common usage scenarios for your application.
+To develop a test case, start by identifying common usage scenarios for your application.
 (In our sample test suites, these are things like a visit to the homepage, some browsing, adding a product to the cart, searching, up to the whole ordering process).

 The scenarios often share some steps, so the next step is to identify these to create [flows](../../11-glossary/#flow-xlt) or [actions](../../11-glossary/#action-xlt) to make those common steps easily reusable in all test cases that need them (and also to make maintenance less complicated).
 Using a real-world example from our sample test suites, this is what we did: